cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ### Autoencoders

 [Autoencoders](https://en.wikipedia.org/wiki/Autoencoder) are unsupervised anomaly detection models that learn to compress and reconstruct data.
-Training on predominantly legitimate transactions, an autoencoder will reconstruct normal transactions with low error, but fraudulent transactions (which differ from the learned “normal” manifold) will yield higher reconstruction error.
+When trained on predominantly legitimate transactions, an autoencoder captures the underlying structure of normal behavior (a.k.a. the "normal manifold").
+As a result, it can reconstruct typical transactions with very low error, but struggles with atypical or anomalous ones.
+A transaction that doesn’t conform to the learned normal pattern will produce a higher reconstruction error.
-In fraud settings, we can flag transactions with reconstruction error above a threshold as potential fraud.
+By setting a threshold, we can flag transactions with unusually high reconstruction error as potential fraud.

-Autoencoders have emerged as valuable tools for fraud detection, especially when labeled fraud examples are scarce.[^20] They learn to reconstruct typical transaction patterns and flag anomalies via high reconstruction error.
+Autoencoders shine in fraud detection, particularly when labeled fraud data is scarce or nonexistent.
+Their strength lies in identifying transactions that deviate from the learned "normal" without requiring explicit fraud labels during training.
-For instance, an autoencoder might be trained on millions of legitimate transactions and then, when presented with a new transaction, if it cannot well reconstruct it (high error), this indicates the transaction is unlike the normal patterns.
+For example, an autoencoder trained on millions of legitimate transactions will likely assign high reconstruction error to fraudulent ones it’s never seen before.
-Studies have found autoencoder-based detection can achieve good precision in identifying novel frauds without any fraud labels in training.
-Variational Autoencoders (VAEs) have also been tried for this purpose.[^21]
+[Variational Autoencoder](https://en.wikipedia.org/wiki/Variational_autoencoder)s (VAEs), which introduce probabilistic modeling and latent-space regularization—have also been explored for fraud detection, offering potentially richer representations of normal transaction behavior.[^21]

 ### Generative Adversarial Networks (GANs)

-GANs consist of a generator and discriminator.
-They have two main uses in fraud detection:
+[GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network) consist of a generator and discriminator.
+The generator creates synthetic data, while the discriminator tries to distinguish real from fake data.

+There are two main applications of GANs in fraud detection:

 1. **Generate realistic synthetic fraud examples:** GANs can augment training data to address class imbalance.
 The generator is trained to produce fake transactions that the discriminator (trained to distinguish real vs. fake) finds plausible.
 By adding these synthetic frauds to the training set, models (including non-deep models) can learn a broader decision boundary.